WebAssembly/stack-switching/proposals/fibers/Explainer.md

 In addition to the frames and local variables, it is important to know whether a fiber is suspendable or not.
-In essence, only fibers that have been explicitly suspended may be resumed, and only fibers that are either currently executing or have resumed computations that are executing may be suspended.
+In essence, only fibers that have been explicitly suspended may be resumed, and only the active fiber may be suspended.

-In general, validating that a suspended fiber may be resumed is a constant time operation but validating that an executing fiber may be suspended involves examining the chain of fiber resumptions.

 Even though a fiber may be referenced after it has completed, such references are not usable and the referenced fibers are asserted to be _moribund_[^b].
 Any